timwuthenow/ibamoe-setup/README.md

-# ibamoe-docker
+# IBM Business Automation Open Edition Installer in either local environments or as a Docker container

-A way to deploy IBAMOE into various environments including as a single Docker container with both KIE Server and Business Central.
+This repo is a sample way to deploy IBAMOE into various environments including as a single Docker container with both KIE Server and Business Central.
 This is for demo purposes only and should not be used as a production deployment basis.
 This environment has been tested with OpenJDK 11 in Windows, Mac and Fedora.
 For Docker this was built on the Universal Basic Image with OpenJDK 11.

 *Please open any issues you have with this, fork/pull request, however you can contribute to the Open Source Community!*